pforderique/market-sim/marketrecorder/README.md

 This listen on port 9999 for multicast packets and serve the flask app.

-Running with Docker is still under development.
+NOTE: Running with Docker is still under development.
 Please ignore dockerfiles for now.

+## Development

+After code changes, run `$ pytest` to make sure no breaking changes were added.